 The GeneHome Clinic at Moffitt

 Genetic mutations increase risk for cancer.
-Genetic testing for cancer predisposition is a viable option for patients who may be at heightened risk for hereditary malignancies, which account for approximately 5 to 10 percent of cancers.
+Genetic testing for cancer predisposition is a viable option for patients who may be at heightened risk for hereditary malignancies, which account for approximately 5 to 10% of cancers.
 When genetic mutation is identified, precision, prevention, earlier diagnosis and individualized cancer management are available.

 At Moffitt Cancer Center, the specialized GeneHome Clinic helps patients and referring physicians manage preventive screening and treatment for high-risk individuals carrying cancer gene mutations.
 Our board-certified medical geneticists and other health care professionals collaborate to provide the service our patients need and deserve.
-Led by Dr. Xia Wang, the GeneHome Clinic works closely with Moffitt’s Genetic Risk Program to offer testing for all cancer-related gene mutations.
+Led by Dr. Xia Wang, the GeneHome Clinic works closely with Moffitt’s Genetic Risk Program to offer to test for all cancer-related gene mutations.

 Advantages for patients

 Moffitt’s GeneHome Clinic provides well-rounded medical services in a single location, including genetic testing, consultation, cancer screening and evidence-based cancer preventive services.
-As an integral part of the service, we also provide individualized education and counseling to the patients and their family based on the specific mutation they carry.
+As an integral part of the service, we also provide individualized education and counseling to the patients and their families based on the specific mutation they carry.

 We are equipped to offer testing for mutations in large numbers of genes with a single test, known as a gene panel, covering dozens of hereditary cancer risk syndromes and as many as 100 cancer genes.
 Examples are: